 The enterprise IT landscape has changed drastically in recent years - the way in which companies both source and use their tech is evolving faster than ever before.
 Mobile and cloud advancements have had a particularly sizable impact, allowing productivity to continue away from the traditional confines of a physical office space.

-While the dawning of this digital revolution created plenty of exciting opportunities for companies to capitalise on, it also generated a plethora of new demands; many of which were met when the cloud-based Office 365 arrived on the scene in 2011.
+While the dawning of this digital revolution created plenty of exciting opportunities for companies to capitalize on, it also generated a plethora of new demands; many of which were met when the cloud-based Office 365 arrived on the scene in 2011.

 Office 365 was designed to provide businesses with an easy-to-use, web-based collection of e-mail services, collaboration tools and cloud storage solutions.
 The first releases, therefore, comprised hosted versions of SharePoint, Lync and Exchange, as well as cloud-based Office applications - essentially removing the need for firms to physically bring all of these things together themselves.